LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 ## Using the template

-> **Warning**
->
-> This is a first version of the template.
-At the moment please use it from the command line.
-If you use this from within Visual Studio to create a new solution you will end up with two solution files - a known issue!

 Open a command prompt in a location where you want your new project repository folder to be created.
 For example, if you are in `c:\source\` and use this template to create a project called 'MyNewProject' then the template will create the folder `c:\source\MyNewProject\`.

 `dotnet new umbracopackagestarter -n YourProjectName -an "Your Name" -gu "YourGitHubUsername" -gr "YourGitHubRepoName"`